jonathan-vella/SAIF/DEPLOY.md

 - ✅ Container builds and pushes
 - ✅ App Service restarts and validation
 - ✅ P1v3 SKU and Always On configuration
+ - ✅ Prompts for Application and Owner tags (Owner defaults to signed-in Azure user)

 **⏱️ Total time:** ~15-20 minutes